Trust Deed - Scotland only

 Affordable payments that fit around your bills

 During your Trust Deed, your bills and other important living costs will be treated as priority.
-You'll only pay towards your debts what you can afford once those costs have been covered.
+You'll only pay towards your unsecured debts what you can afford once those costs have been covered.
+But your lenders will expect you to pay in as much as you realistically can, so they might want you to cut back on your non-essential spending.

 No more demands from lenders